-This document was created to help you improve your grammar and spelling, not through your writing skills, but to your editing and proofreading skills.
-As authors of the written word, we need a way to look at our documents and quickly discover the errors in the privacy of our writing domain, rather than publishing the story or document that having other people point out all of our errors.
+We created this document to help you improve your grammar and spelling to strengthen your editing and proofreading skills.
+As authors of the written word, we need a way to look at our documents and quickly discover any errors before publishing the story or document and having other people point out all of our errors.

 The Two-Part Challenge

 This is a two-part challenge for you to complete within the next two minutes.
-The first part of the challenge requires you to read through the next three paragraphs and see if you can find 10 grammar and spelling errors.
+The first part requires you to read through the next three paragraphs and see if you can find 10 grammar and spelling errors.

-The second part of the challenge will show you a visual way to identify errors that you might’ve never noticed before if you’re using Microsoft Word.
-Let’s get started.
+The second part will show you a visual way to identify errors that you might’ve never noticed before if you’re using Microsoft Word.
+So—let’s get started!

 Challenge Number One